10 Cities Without Sunlight

 [FIGURE: The terminal electron acceptor hierarchy shown as a vertical column.
 Depth increases downward.
 At the top, O2 is consumed first (narrow zone).
 Below it, NO3- disappears.
 Then Mn(IV) and Fe(III) reduction zones.
 Then a broad SO4-2 reduction zone.
 At the bottom, CO2 reduction (methanogenesis).
 Each zone is labeled with the dominant metabolism and the Gibbs energy yield per mole of electron donor.
 The energy yield decreases with depth.
 Caption: “The redox ladder, expressed in sediment.
 Each zone represents the cheapest electron acceptor still available.”]

 Each acceptor supports a distinct metabolic community: aerobic respirers, denitrifiers, manganese reducers, iron reducers, sulfate reducers, methanogens.
-These are the Terminal Electron Accepting Processes, or TEAPs, and in an idealized system they appear in sequence as the more energetically favorable acceptors are exhausted.11 Iron and sulfate reducers typically conserve four to five times more energy per mole of electron donor than methanogens – a difference that has profound implications for community structure and biomass yields.12
+These are the Terminal Electron Accepting Processes, or TEAPs, and in an idealized system they appear in sequence as the more energetically favorable acceptors are exhausted.12 Iron and sulfate reducers typically conserve four to five times more energy per mole of electron donor than methanogens – a difference that has profound implications for community structure and biomass yields.13

 In practice, the deep subsurface is messier.
-Lovley and Chapelle noted a tendency in geochemistry to treat microorganisms as “black boxes that may facilitate thermodynamically favorable reactions” – as if the bugs are just catalysts that speed up whatever chemistry the Gibbs energy landscape demands.13 This shorthand works surprisingly often, but it fails in important cases.
+Lovley and Chapelle noted a tendency in geochemistry to treat microorganisms as “black boxes that may facilitate thermodynamically favorable reactions” – as if the bugs are just catalysts that speed up whatever chemistry the Gibbs energy landscape demands.14 This shorthand works surprisingly often, but it fails in important cases.

 The reason is that thermodynamic favorability is necessary but not sufficient.
 A reaction can be favorable on paper and still not happen because no organism present carries the right enzymes.
 A reaction can be favorable and fast in a beaker but starved in a pore because transport cannot supply reactants.
-As Lovley and Chapelle put it: “It is becoming increasingly apparent that even in ancient, relatively nondynamic subsurface environments, simplified nonbiological models do not accurately describe important geochemical processes”.14
+As Lovley and Chapelle put it: “It is becoming increasingly apparent that even in ancient, relatively nondynamic subsurface environments, simplified nonbiological models do not accurately describe important geochemical processes”.15

-The practical consequence is stark: “Most redox reactions do not take place spontaneously but require microorganisms to catalyze them”.15 In the deep subsurface, the biology is not a detail layered on top of the chemistry.
+The practical consequence is stark: “Most redox reactions do not take place spontaneously but require microorganisms to catalyze them”.16 In the deep subsurface, the biology is not a detail layered on top of the chemistry.
 The biology is the chemistry, or at least the part of it that actually happens on observable timescales.

-10.4 Respiration in equations
+10.4 Respiration in the deep

-In shallow, oxygenated environments, aerobic respiration dominates so thoroughly that it accounts for 90–95 percent of all degraded organic carbon.18 But the deep subsurface is almost never oxygenated.
-In anoxic, nitrate-depleted settings, a division of labor emerges: fermentative microorganisms first break complex organic molecules into simpler ones – acetate, formate, hydrogen – and then respiring bacteria use those simpler compounds as electron donors, passing the electrons to whatever terminal acceptor remains.19 The fermenters and the respirers are partners, not competitors, linked by the small molecules that one produces and the other consumes.
+In shallow, oxygenated environments, aerobic respiration dominates so thoroughly that it accounts for 90–95 percent of all degraded organic carbon.19 But the deep subsurface is almost never oxygenated.
+In anoxic, nitrate-depleted settings, a division of labor emerges: fermentative microorganisms first break complex organic molecules into simpler ones – acetate, formate, hydrogen – and then respiring bacteria use those simpler compounds as electron donors, passing the electrons to whatever terminal acceptor remains.20 The fermenters and the respirers are partners, not competitors, linked by the small molecules that one produces and the other consumes.

 No single organism can do everything.
 That constraint – the inability of any one species to completely oxidize complex organic matter using a given terminal electron acceptor – is what forces the community to be a community.
 Even in the Mponeng fracture, where D. audaxviator dominates, those 25 other species are not bystanders.
 They fill niches that the brave wanderer cannot.
+D. audaxviator is self-sufficient for its own metabolism – but the fracture ecosystem as a whole runs on a broader set of reactions than any single genome encodes.

-10.5 Life at the thermodynamic edge
+10.6 Life at the thermodynamic edge

 The deep subsurface pushes microbial life to its energetic limits.
 How slow can metabolism get before it ceases to be metabolism?